Equitable Distribution in New York

 - Any transfer of assets or encumbrance made in contemplation of a divorce action

 - The probable future financial circumstances of each party

 - The need of a custodial parent to occupy or own the marital residence

 - If (and in what amount) spousal support has been awarded

 - Any wasteful dissipation of assets by either spouse

 Separate Property vs. Marital Property in New York

 Separate property includes all possessions and property acquired before the marriage, property inherited or given as a gift by a third party, and any compensation for personal injuries.
 Separate property is not subject to equitable distribution laws.
 This means that any separate property a spouse has will remain in his / her possession.

 So what is considered marital property in New York?
 “Marital property” includes any property acquired during the marriage with marital funds.
 No matter which spouse earned it or whose name appears on the title, it will be considered joint property, and each spouse will have a claim to part of it in a divorce.
-In the state of New York, property will be divided in a manner deemed fair, but not necessarily equal.
+In the state of New York, the property will be divided in a manner deemed fair, but not necessarily equal.